murray1978/A6502/README.md

  2. No power light
  3. Reset could damage older chips, do not use as is.
 Replace 100u reset cap with 100n cap.
  4. 8251a reset is active high, not low as shown on board.
- 5. 74hc4060 incorrect, leading to misleading baud rate signals.
+ 5. 74hc4060 incorrect pinout, leading to misleading baud rate signals.

  ### Changes
  1. Add Clock for 8251A, cannot use procssor clock as the 8251A requires a clock atleast 30 times the baud rate.